 Warnings & Dangers in Tijuana

-If you must travel to Tijuana, it may be best to go on a well-protected tour.
+If you must travel to Tijuana, it is highly recommended to join a well-protected tour for added safety.

 Tijuana was voted the most dangerous city for two years in a row.
 There are 134 murders per 100,000 people.
 By the end of 2020, Tijuana accounted for at least 2,000 murders.
 More Americans living in the area have become targets of organized crime.